hsmith-dev/harrisonsmith.dev-website/README.md

 Support for more analytics platforms is a welcome suggestion, as long as they respect user privacy.

 ## Acknowledgements
+Template adapted from Thomas Jack (tajacks)'s lightspeed

 CSS styles adapted and modified from Jeremy Thomas' 'Web Design in 4 Minutes'.

-Theme spacing, colours, and content layout feedback provided by my wife ♥
+Theme spacing, colours, and content layout feedback provided by Thomas Jack's wife.